oktadev/okta-blog/_source/_posts/2021-01-11-microprofile-graphql.md

 Open the [Okta developer dashboard](https://developer.okta.com/) and log in.

-Once you’ve logged in, you may need to click on the **Admin** button to get to the developer dashboard.
+Once you've logged in, you may need to click on the **Admin** button to get to the developer dashboard.

 From the top menu, click on the **Applications** item, and then click the green **Add Application** button.

 Select **Web** as the platform and click Next.

 Give the app a name.
-I named mine “MicroProfile”, but you can name yours whatever you like.
+I named mine "MicroProfile", but you can name yours whatever you like.

 Under **Login redirect URIs**, add a new URI: `https://oidcdebugger.com/debug`.